Palashio/libra/README.md

 generateSetFit('apples', 'oranges', 'bananas', 'pineapples')
 ```

-This will create seperate folders in your directory with each of these names with around ~100 images for each class.
-An updated version of Google Chrome is required for this feature.
-If you'd like to use it with an older version of Chrome please install the appropriate chromedriver.
+This will create separate folders in your directory with each of these names with ~100 images for each class.
+An updated version of Google Chrome is required for this feature; if you'd like to use it with an older version of Chrome please install the appropriate chromedriver.

 ### Generate Dataset and Convolutional Neural Network ###
 If you'd like to generate images and fit it automatically to a Convolutional Neural Network you can use this command: